Raja Ram Mohan Roy: Legacy

 Roy's commitment to English education and thought sparked debate between Mahatma Gandhi and Rabindranath Tagore.
-Gandhi, objecting to Roy's devotion to English education and thought and disallowing independent thinking by being overly supportive of the Western philosophical discourses.
+Gandhi objected to Roy's devotion to English education and thought and disallowing independent thinking by being overly supportive of the Western philosophical discourses.
 Tagore wrote a letter rejecting Gandhi's view, saying "[Roy] had the full inheritance of Indian wisdom.
 He was never a school boy of the West, and therefore had the dignity to be a friend of the West."

 In 1983, a full-scale Exhibition on Ram Mohan Roy was held in Bristol's Museum and Art Gallery.
 His enormous 1831 portrait by Henry Perronet Briggs still hangs there and was the subject of a talk by Max Muller in 1873.
-At Bristol's centre, on College Green, is a full-size bronze statue of the Raja by the modern Kolkata sculptor Niranjan Pradhan.
+At Bristol's centre, on College Green, there is a full-size bronze statue of Raja by a modern Kolkata sculptor Niranjan Pradhan.
 Another bust by Pradhan, gifted to Bristol by Jyoti Basu, sits inside the main foyer of Bristol's City Hall.

 A pedestrian path at Stapleton has been named "Rajah Rammohun Walk".
-There is a 1933 Brahmo plaque on the outside west wall of Stapleton Grove, and his first burial place in the garden is marked by railings and a granite memorial stone.
-His tomb and chhatri at Arnos Vale are listed as a Grade II* historic site by English Heritage and attract many visitors today.
+There is a 1933 Brahmo plaque on the outside west wall of Stapleton Grove, and railings and a granite memorial stone mark his first burial place in the garden.
+His tomb and chhatri at Arnos Vale are listed as a Grade II historic site by English Heritage.